apache/drill/_docs/connect-a-data-source/035-plugin-configuration-basics.md

     <td>"connection"</td>
     <td>"classpath:///"<br>"file:///"<br>"mongodb://localhost:27017/"<br>"hdfs://"</td>
     <td>implementation-dependent</td>
-    <td>Type of distributed file system, such as HDFS, Amazon S3, or files in your file system.</td>
+    <td>The type of distributed file system, such as HDFS, Amazon S3, or files in your file system, and an address/path name.</td>
   </tr>
   <tr>
     <td>"workspaces"</td>